Edward Olivares Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The Blue Jays pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 3.74 team ERA that ranks second among all league pitching staffs.
+- The Blue Jays' 3.74 team ERA is No. 1 among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 171 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 16th in baseball in home runs surrendered (172 total, 1.2 per game).

-- The lefty's last appearance was on Sunday against the Colorado Rockies, when he threw 4 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Sunday, the right-hander tossed four innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.